-An alum block is a crystal-like stone with antiseptic properties that cools and refreshes the skin after shaving.
+This is the first and foremost way to stop the bleeding fast.
+It has been a stable as a secondary solution to styptic pencils for a long, long time.
+If you aren’t familiar, an alum block is a crystal-like stone with antiseptic properties that cools and refreshes the skin after shaving.
 When applied after shaving, it stops the blood flowing from minor nicks and cuts.
 Some men use an alum block every single day to cleanse their skin and close their pores.
-If you’ve ever experienced irritation after a very close shave, running an alum block will negate that problem.
+If you’ve ever experienced irritation after a very close shave, running an alum block will get rid of that problem.

 As a styptic replacement, will suffice in a pinch, but its astringent is not as strong as that found in styptic pencils.
 Meaning the bleeding doesn’t stop as quickly.
 Use it only if you don’t have a styptic pencil around!